irenefrancis28/ContactBook/README.md

 Contact Book API

-A backend REST API built using FastAPI and PostgreSQL.
+This is a backend project built using FastAPI and PostgreSQL.

-Features
+The API allows users to manage contacts, create groups, and maintain a list of favorite contacts.

+What I implemented

 Create, view, update, and delete contacts

-Manage contact groups
+Create and manage groups
 Add and remove favorite contacts

-Store data in PostgreSQL

-Validate requests using Pydantic

-Test APIs using Swagger/OpenAPI

-Technologies Used
+PostgreSQL database integration for selected endpoints Request validation using Pydantic

+Tech Stack

 Python
 FastAPI
 PostgreSQL
 SQLAlchemy
 Pydantic

-How to Run
+Run the project

-pip install -r requirements.txt

-uvicorn contact_book.main:app --reload
+pip install -r requirements.txt uvicorn contact_book.main:app --reload

 API Documentation

-After starting the server, open:
+After starting the server, open: http://127.0.0.1:8000/docs

-http://127.0.0.1:8000/docs

 Current Status

-PostgreSQL integration has been implemented for selected endpoints.
-Remaining endpoints are being migrated from in-memory storage to database-backed operations as part of ongoing backend development practice.
+The project is still in progress.
+Some endpoints are already connected to PostgreSQL, and I’m currently working on the remaining endpoints and the favorites feature.
 Author

 Irene Francis